 Tip 1: Explore what’s really behind your anger

 Anger problems often stem from what you’ve learned as a child.
 If you watched others in your family scream, hit each other, or throw things, you might think this is how anger is supposed to be expressed.
-Traumatic events and high levels of stress can make you more susceptible to anger as well.
+Traumatic events and high levels of stress can also make you more susceptible to anger.

 Anger is often a cover-up for other feelings